-By the time of the 1967 bond issuance, Trane was a well established international company; twenty years later in the 1980s it was reported that the company was considering a move from the city and that it had extensive holdings including nine buildings.
+Trane Corporation advertisement in La Crosse Chamber of Commerce pamphlet, 1970 By the time of the 1967 bond issuance, Trane was a well-established international company; twenty years later in the 1980s it was reported that the company was considering a move from the city and that it had extensive holdings including nine buildings.
 For the next two decades, consolidations and mergers continued and a corresponding reduction in employees.
+In 2003, the 35 •
-In 2003, the company had a reported 2,550 employees with four manufacturing plants, warehouse, the headquarters building and support facilities.

-Because of the strong design of the Trane Company Headquarters building, and Trane Company's historical importance to La Crosse, the headquarters building may be considered potentially eligible for the National Register.
+65 "Trane at 100: Firm Marks Milestone; Mum on Jobs, Expansion," La Crosse Tribune, April 24, 2013; "Trane Details Plan for \$6.7 Million Building," Ibid, May 13, 1966; company had a reported 2,550 employees with four manufacturing plants, warehouse, the headquarters building and support facilities.66 Because of the strong design of the Trane Company Headquarters building, and Trane Company's historical importance to La Crosse, the headquarters building may be considered potentially eligible for the National Register under Criterion A for its significance as the administrative headquarters of a nationally known industry, and under Criterion C for its excellent architectural design of a large office complex with associated campus.
+66 Boettcher, 1968, p.

-(insert photo of Trane Co HQ)

-&lt;sup>66 Boettcher, 1968, p.
 12; "Could Trane Leave This All Behind?"
-Tribune, Dec.
+La Crosse Tribune, Dec.
 14, 1986; "Trane's Employment Roller Coaster," Ibid, Oct.
 30, 2003.

-CHAPTER 7 - RECREATION

-Parks: By the mid-20th century La Crosse had a well-established park system, thanks to the foresight of the city in hiring nationally significant landscape architect and city planner John Nolen in 1908.
-The city followed his recommendations for acquisition and development resulting in the system in place today with the most well-known parks being Granddad's Bluff and Riverside Park.
-The following established parks, listed alphabetically, had additional developments between 1950 and 1975; one, Red Cloud Park, was added to the system in 1953 in honor of Corporal Mitchell Red Cloud, Jr. who died in the Korean War.
+CHAPTER 7 - RECREATION Parks By the mid-20th century La Crosse had a well-established park system, thanks to the foresight of the city in hiring nationally significant landscape architect and city planner John Nolen in 1908.67 The city followed his recommendations for acquisition and development resulting in the system in place today with the most well-known parks being Granddad's Bluff and Riverside Park.
+The following established parks, listed alphabetically, had additional developments between 1950 and 1975.
+Black River Beach: 1433 Rose Street Located along the Black River in the north section of the city, Black River Beach Park was established in 1947 by dredging and adding fill along the river.

-Black River Beach: 1433 Rose Street

-Located along the Black River in the north section of the city, Black River Beach Park was established in 1947 by dredging and adding fill along the river.
 According to the La Crosse Tribune, construction of a bathhouse was delayed due to the necessity of soil testing and approval.
-A 1948 report noted that the soil, "comprised of sand and gravel, wood, bark, chips and cinders" would not support the proposed brick bathhouse.
-In 1953 the bathhouse was completed at a cost of \$21,758 by the Williams Construction Company of La Crosse.
-The one story red brick building, it was reported included changing rooms and measured 32 by 66 feet.

-Copeland Park: 1130 Copeland Park Drive

-Also located in the north part of La Crosse along the Black River, Copeland Park was established in 1909.
+A 1948 report noted that the soil, "comprised of sand and gravel, wood, bark, chips and cinders" would not support the proposed brick bathhouse.68 In 1953 the bathhouse was completed at a cost of \$21,758 by the Williams Construction Company of La Crosse.
+The one story red brick building, it was reported included changing rooms and measured 32 by 66 feet.69 That building is not extant.
+A new Black River Beach Neighborhood Center opened in 2010 adjacent to Black River Beach.
+Copeland Park: 1130 Copeland Park Drive Also located in the north part of La Crosse along the Black River, Copeland Park was established in 1909.
 The 20 acre park was donated to the city by Colonel and Mrs. Fredrick Copeland.
-Formerly the site of sawmills, development included dredging of sand from the Black River, grading and landscaping.
-In the early 1960's a group of local railroad enthusiasts formed the Citizen's Steam Locomotive Committee and raised funds to acquire a steam locomotive and caboose to commemorate the city's railroad heritage.
-The 1930s steam locomotive weighs 200 tons and is in a streamlined Art Deco style.
-It was donated by the Burlington Railroad with the stipulation that the city: provide funds for its

-&lt;sup>67 Susan T. Hessel and Gayda Hollnagel.
+Formerly the site of sawmills, development included dredging of sand from the Black River, grading and landscaping.70 In the early 1960's a group of local railroad enthusiasts formed the 67 Susan T. Hessel and Gayda Hollnagel.
 A History of La Crosse, Wisconsin in the Twentieth Century: Reinventing La Crosse Again and Again.
 La Crosse, WI.
 La Crosse County Historical Society, 2007.
-Pp

-&quot;John Nolen," by John L. Hancock, in American Landscape Architecture, People and Places.
+Pp [&]quot;John Nolen," by John L. Hancock, in American Landscape Architecture, People and Places.
 William Tishler, editor.
 Washington, D.C.
 Preservation Press, 1989, pp. 70-73.

-&lt;sup>68 "Black River Bathing Beach Patrons May Wait Another Year for Construction of Bath House."
+68 "Black River Bathing Beach Patrons May Wait Another Year for Construction of Bath House."
 La Crosse Tribune, May 28, 1948.

-&lt;sup>69 Photo with caption, Tribune, June 7, 1953, p.
+69 Photo with caption, La Crosse Tribune, June 7, 1953, p.
 14.